Pop up cinema action

-Pass the popcorn, top up the Pimms and pitch up for an al fresco film night.
-Follow the usher this way, for the best pop up cinemas in Berks…
+Pass the popcorn, top up the Pimms and pitch up for a pop up film night.
+Follow the usher this way…

 Pop up cinemas are poppity popping up everywhere.
 These days you don’t simply go to the cinema, sink into your sofa and spontaneously play a DVD or dare I say it with rural wifi ‘stream’.
 British Summer film nights need to play roulette with the weather – it’s al fresco all the way.
 But it works.
 It really works.
 I love settling into a deckchair, watching a film I’ve watched a million times, Pimms in hand, popcorn in the other.
 Who’s joining me?